-3AE125, GIS and RS-Principles and Application in Land and Water Resources Teaching Scheme Lectures: 3 hours/week
+3AE125, GIS and RS-Principles and Application in Land and Water Resources

 • Have comprehensive knowledge of Principles of GIS and Remote Sensing tools, their

 - Have exhaustive concept and approach to identify and quantitative estimates of hydrometeorological parameters. - Acquaint and equip with techniques of remote sensing and application of GIS for land and water resources management.